privy-io/privy-js/packages/privy-browser/README.md

 ### Integration

 Some of the tests are currently expected to be run against a running instance of the API.
-To successfully run those, you will need to create a `.env` file in the root of this repo with the following fields:
+To successfully run those, you will need to create a `.env` file in the root of `./privy-browser` with the following fields:

 ```
 PRIVY_API_URL=<privy api url>